Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 - Successful completion of the methods in the `UserController.cs` file using GitHub Copilot.
 - Verify that the developed features should work as expected.
 - Verify that the test cases should pass.
-- Proper usage of GitHub Copilot throughout the challenge.
+- Successfully utilized GitHub Copilot to write commit messages.

 ## Additional Instructions: